Addonniss/addonniss/service.translatarr/README.md

 ---

-# 🚀 What’s New (v2.1.1)
+# 🚀 What’s New (v2.3.0)

-✔ Global Translation Lock (prevents overlapping translations)
-✔ Refined Source Change Detection (file size–based overwrite logic)
-✔ Session-Based Translation Protection
-✔ Smart Mid-Session Retranslation Handling
-✔ Improved Cross-Session Behavior (restart-safe)
-✔ Temporary Translation Files (clean & safe saving)
-✔ Improved Debug Logging
+✔ AUTO MODE
+✔ REAL-TIME TRANSLATION

 Translations are now safer, smarter, and protected against duplicates, unwanted overwrites, and unnecessary API usage — while allowing you to download and switch subtitles freely during playback.